imlakshay08/waste-management-system/README.md

 Complaining about the waste problem encountered everyday to municipality is hefty process and waste management aims to make this process easier.
 With a simple handheld device with access to internet, user can use this platform complain their concerns to municipality .
 The automated system will redirect the complains .The municipality admins at the receiving side can acknowledge the reports which lets the users whether their complain is adddressed or not.

-## Requirements for the project
+### Requirements for the project

-You need to setup XAMPP on your local system, along with phpMyAdmin and MySQL.
-Once you have installed XAMPP successfully, you are ready to use this project.
+You need to setup XAMPP on your local system, along with phpMyAdmin, MySQL Database and Apache web server.
+Once you have installed and configured XAMPP successfully on your system, you are ready to setup this project on your system.

 ## How to setup this Project locally

-1. First `Fork` the repository, tab on the right most corner.
+1. First `Fork` the repository,by clicking tab on the right most corner.
-2. Go to the directory where you have installed XAMPP, by default it should be C:/xampp.
+2. Go to the directory where you have installed XAMPP, by default directory should be C:/xampp.
 Open htdocs folder, then open git bash there, type `git clone` along with the fork's link of this repository.
 All the necessary files would be cloned there.
 3. Then, you need to setup SQL database on phpMyAdmin through this link -  http://localhost:8080.
-You just need to import wms.sql file there after creating a database
+You just need to import wms.sql file there, after creating a new database.
 4. Then, open your browser, open this link http://localhost:8080/waste-management-system-prjoect/.
 This will open homepage of the web application.
 Now you have successfully setup the project in your system.
 5. Use the project.
 Do the desired changes if you want in the codebase, make a pull request.
 A PR would be highly appreciable.

 Thank you very much.